dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 relay as a DOTS server.
 Conversely, a DOTS relay appears to a DOTS server or upstream DOTS relay as a DOTS client.
 Thus relayed signaling may be thought of as chained direct signaling sessions.

-Relayed signaling is generally opaque to the clients, but

 ### Redirected Signaling {#redirected-signaling}